tap349/tap349.github.io/_posts/2017-05-24-react-native.md

 #### create symlink for React Native

-React Native expects Android SDK to be installed in _~/Library/Android/sdk/_ (this is where Android Studio would install it). thus create such a symlink that points to actual Android SDK root:
+React Native expects Android SDK to be installed in _~/Library/Android/sdk/_ (this is where Android Studio would install it) - create such a symlink that points to actual Android SDK root:

 ```sh
 $ mkdir ~/Library/Android